barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 ## Combing Geometries

-We see a performance benefit when we use the same primitive to draw multiple static geometries.
+We see a performance benefit when we use one primitive to draw multiple static geometries.
 For example, let's draw two rectangles.
 ```javascript
 var widget = new Cesium.CesiumWidget('cesiumContainer');
 var scene = widget.scene;